web3-authn/tatchi/sdk/src/core/WalletIframe/docs/passkey-manager-modes.md

 The Web3Authn SDK supports two runtime modes for passkey management:

-- **Same-origin mode**: `PasskeyManager` runs all flows directly in the app origin (`example.localhost`).
+- **Same-origin mode**: `TatchiPasskey` runs all flows directly in the app origin (`example.localhost`).
 This remains available for quick starts and legacy integrations, but the parent page can fully compromise secret state.
 The SDK emits console warnings when you rely on this mode.
-- **Cross-origin mode**: `PasskeyManager` proxies flows via a dedicated wallet host iframe (`wallet.example.localhost`).
+- **Cross-origin mode**: `TatchiPasskey` proxies flows via a dedicated wallet host iframe (`wallet.example.localhost`).
 This boundary is strongly recommended for production deployments.

 The configuration surface remains unified via `iframeWallet.walletOrigin`: add it to opt into cross-origin isolation, or omit it to stay same-origin.